Vocabulary Words:

 question suffixes

-Notes: Present tense suffixes are frequently dropped in conversation.
+Present tense suffixes are frequently dropped in conversation.
 I.e. hiwoniha = hiwoni.

 *Infinitives in Cherokee must have a pronoun prefix attached to it like any other Cherokee verb, the infinitive verb stem is usually also different from the present tense verb stem and the infinitive ending will most likely be -di.